-- The school has a Complaints Procedure which is available to parents, pupils/students and members of staff who wish to report concerns.
-This can be found in the school website. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+- The school has a Complaints Procedure which is available to parents, pupils and members of staff who wish to report concerns.
+This can be found on the school website. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
 Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff policy.
-This can be found on the Staff Drive under Safeguarding.
+This can be found on the school website.